• Home

 Financial Institutions and DNFBPs shall be exempted from identifying and verifying the identity of any shareholder, partner, or the Beneficial Owner, if such information is obtainable from reliable sources where the Customer or the owner holding the controlling interest are as follow as per Article (10).

-2. A subsidiary whose majority shares or stocksare held by the shareholders of a holding company.
+2. subsidiary whose majority shares or stocksare held by the shareholders of a holding company.

 Be Aware of Hidden Beneficial Owners